jpmena/Fintual_challenge/README.md

 # Portfolio Management System

 A simple portfolio management system that allows tracking and rebalancing of stock portfolios based on target allocations.
-For solution details about the thinking process and solving, please refer to [Solution](SOLUTION.md)
+For solution details about the thinking process and solving, please refer to [Solution](SOLUTION.md).

 ## Features

-- Stock portfolio tracking with real-time prices using Yahoo Finance API
+- Stock portfolio tracking with real-time prices using Yahoo Finance API.
-- Portfolio rebalancing based on target allocations
+- Portfolio rebalancing based on target allocations.
-- Clean, modular code structure
+- Clean, modular code structure.
-- Implementation of design patterns for extensibility and maintainability
+- Implementation of design patterns for extensibility and maintainability.

 ## Design Patterns

 ### Builder Pattern
-- Used for creating Stock and Portfolio instances
+- Used for creating Stock and Portfolio instances.
-- Provides fluent interface for object construction
+- Provides fluent interface for object construction.
-- Enforces validation rules during object creation
+- Enforces validation rules during object creation.
-- Makes future extensions easier
+- Makes future extensions easier.

 Example:
 ```python